nathanntg/bela-warp-detect/README.md

 reducing the need to amass a huge amount of data or perform a long training process.

-The detection is designed to be usable from MATLAB (for training and performance evaluation), and is designed to be run on a [Bela](http://bela.io) embedded platform (which uses a real time operating system and is capable of audio signal processing).
+The detection is designed to be usable from MATLAB (for training and performance evaluation), and is designed to be run on either a Mac computer (using Core Audio for low latency audio input and output) or on a [Bela](http://bela.io) embedded platform (which uses a real time operating system and is capable of audio signal processing).